AckerlyXu/heima/articles/sql-database/sql-database-servers-databases.md

 ## Manage Azure SQL servers, databases, and firewalls using Transact-SQL

 To create and manage Azure SQL server, databases, and firewalls with Transact-SQL, use the following T-SQL commands.
 You can issue these commands using the Azure portal, [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/use-sql-server-management-studio), [Visual Studio Code](https://code.visualstudio.com/docs), or any other program that can connect to an Azure SQL Database server and pass Transact-SQL commands.
-For managing SQL elastic pools, see [Elastic pools](sql-database-elastic-pool.md).
+For managing elastic pools, see [Elastic pools](sql-database-elastic-pool.md).

 > [!IMPORTANT]
 > You cannot create or delete a server using Transact-SQL.